China says has shown 'great restraint' in South China Sea

 LONG AIRSTRIPS BENEFICIAL

-China's island building in the Spratlys was not about militarisation, Liu said, adding for example that too much attention had been placed on the length of China's airstrips.
+China's island building in the Spratlys was not about militarization, Liu said, adding for example that too much attention had been placed on the length of China's airstrips.

 Satellite photographs show construction is finished on a 3,000-metre-long (10,000-foot) airstrip on Fiery Cross Reef.
 Security experts say such an airfield would be able to accommodate most Chinese military aircraft.